ezeada/release-comparator/README.md

 Enter your film's genre and MPAA rating, get a ranked list of domestic Fri–Sun weekends for the next 12 months, and drill into competition, historical analogs, and factor-level scores.

-Live demo: enable GitHub Pages on this repo (Settings → Pages → Source: GitHub Actions).
-The app ships from `/docs`.

 ## What it does

 1. Configure your film — primary genre + MPAA rating (title optional).